 Mustard is available in white, black and brown varieties.
 The white variety is the mildest of the three.
 Mustard is an excellent source of a variety of nutrients.
 These include antioxidant minerals [iron, manganese, magnesium, phosphorus, calcium, zinc and selenium], vitamins, protein, fibre and omega-3 fatty acids.

-Health benefits of mustard
+Health benefits of mustard seed

 - Mustard contains myrosin and sinigrin that generate heat.
 This speeds up metabolism and increases blood flow.
 As a result, you also sweat a bit to help bring down your core temperature.